 Obviously anaerobic digestion is a standard technology which requires little additional explanation.
 Our approach however is somewhat different: We have added a liquefaction stage at the beginning of the preparation process with special turbo disintegrators whereby the organic fraction is disintegrated into a slurry while all the inerts such as plastics, wood, stones, batteries etc. are not affected.
 Now in liquid phase an easy automatic separation by gravity and sieving allows to separate them from the organic slurry.
-The result is an unproblematic digestion process without scum layers and resulting in a high quality, ultra clean compost substrate with 99,5% pure organic content which can be sold for 50 to 100 Euro/ton.
+The result is an unproblematic digestion process without scum layers and resulting in a high quality, ultra clean compost substrate with 99,5% pure organic content.

 The residues from the first anaerobic digestion stage form the input material for the second gasification stage.
-This is a wild mixture of plastics, cellulose/lignin, textiles, rubber, etc. which usually ends up on landfills or in incineration.
+This is a wild unspecified mixture of plastics, cellulose/lignin, textiles, rubber, etc. which usually ends up on landfills or in incineration.